hp-printerr/hpmug/index.rst

 ##################
-How Do I Download, Install, and Set Up My Canon Printer Driver?
+How Do I Download, Install, and Set Up My HP Printer Driver?
 ##################

 .. meta::